AI-synergy/email_routing_system/README.md

 * Incoming emails contain identifiable plaintext body content (`message.text`).
 * The LLM prompts ensure clean extraction and prevent hallucinated data.
 * API keys for Groq, Gemini, and Gmail are configured inside n8n’s credentials manager.
-* Application URL and other constants are stored as n8n environment variables.
+* Application URL and other constants can be stored as n8n environment variables.

 ---